NREL/EULP.github.io/getting_started/code_formatting.md

 ---
 Code formatting
 ---------------
 If you find that some of your code does not conform to the style guide, use [autopep8](https://pypi.org/project/autopep8/0.8/) to automatically format your Python code.
+Note that this will not correct issues like unused variables.

 To run autopep8:
 ```